Peter I of Portugal: Possible bisexuality

+Reign

 Peter reigned for a decade, and is often confused with his Castilian nephew because of their identical nicknames.
 Fernão Lopes labels Peter "the Just" and said that the Portuguese king loved justice—especially the dispensing of it, which he enjoyed doing for himself.
 Inês' assassins received his harshest punishment: the three had escaped to Castile, but Peter arranged for them to be exchanged for Castilian fugitives residing in Portugal with his nephew, Peter of Castile.
 The Portuguese king conducted a public trial of Pêro Coelho and Álvaro Gonçalves in 1361.
-After finding them guilty of Ines' murder, the king ripped their hearts out with his own hands, according to Lopes, because of what they had done to his own heart.
-Diogo Lopes Pacheco escaped and died in 1383.
+After finding them guilty of Inês' murder, the king ripped their hearts out with his own hands, according to Lopes, because of what they had done to his own heart.
+Diogo Lopes Pacheco escaped.

 According to legend, Peter later had Inês' body exhumed and placed upon a throne, dressed in rich robes and jewels, and required all of his vassals to kiss the hand of the deceased "queen".
 However, contemporary evidence that the event occurred is minimal; Peter did have Inês' body removed from her resting place in Coimbra and taken to Alcobaça where it was reburied in the royal monastery.

+Death and burial

+After falling seriously ill in Estremoz in January 1367, Peter drafted his final will.
+He also forgave Diogo Lopes Pacheco, believing him to be innocent of murdering Inês.
+The King died the morning of 18 January 1367.

-Peter had two tombs constructed, one for each of them, so they would see each other when rising at the Last Judgment.
+Peter had two tombs constructed for himself and Inês, so they would see each other when rising at the Last Judgment.
 The tombs show Peter and Inês facing each other, with the words "Até o fim do mundo..." ("Until the end of the world...") inscribed on the marble.

-Peter was also the father of Ferdinand I of Portugal and John I of Portugal.
-John was the Master of the military order of Avis, and he would become the founder of the Avis dynasty after the 1383–85 Crisis.
+Legacy

+Peter's love affair with Inês de Castro and father-son conflict between him and Afonso IV inspired more than twenty operas and many writers, including: the Portuguese national epic Os Lusíadas by Luís de Camões, the Spanish Nise lastimosa and Nise laureada (1577) by Jerónimo Bermúdez and Reinar despues de morir by Luís Vélez de Guevara, as well as Inez de Castro by Mary Russell Mitford and Henry de Montherlant's French drama La Reine morte.